MichiganNLP/In-the-wild-QA/youtube-crawler/README.md

   * Examine the description and videos manually to filter out unwanted videos, including:
     * videos of person taking interview
     * description of another language (Korean in some cases)
-    * Irrelavant videos (Some ads)
+    * Irrelevant videos (Some ads)
-  * Repeat the steps of running `random_selector.py` and `crawl_info.sh` and changing interation number in the files.
+  * Repeat the steps of running `random_selector.py` and `crawl_info.sh` and changing the interaction number in the files.
 Stop until we have expected number of video files for each channel.

   ## Result
   * links are placed under `All-links` folder.